Memerlin/TS4-Modders-Reference-JimanthasCut/src/content/docs/tutorials/index.md

 * [Comparing Files with WinMerge](../../../../tutorials/winmerge/), by Waffle
 * [Scumbumbo's XML Extractor](../../../../tutorials/xml-extractor/), by Waffle
 * [Scumbumbo's XML File Finder](../../../../tutorials/xml-file-finder/), by Waffle
 * [Links to Off-Site Tutorials](../tutorials/links-offsite-tutorials): <!-- Jimantha: For some reason, putting the exact same link below returned 404.
 After a while, it went away.
-I'm so confused. -->
+I'm so confused.
+I think my browser doesn't update immediately along with the modification of these files.-->
     * [Figuring Out Venue Stuff - Waffle Explains It All!](../tutorials/links-offsite-tutorials#figuring-out-venue-stuff---waffle-explains-it-all-by-waffle), by Waffle
     * [Sims 4 Modding Debugging Tips](../tutorials/links-offsite-tutorials#sims-4-debugging-tips-by-jimantha), by Jimantha